retrokey/Mythical/README.md

 ## Technologies

 🔥FRONTEND
     ✨ Typescript as language
     ✨ ReactJS as framework
     ✨ TailwindCSS for styling

 🔥BACKEND
     ✨ Typescript as language
     ✨ NestJS as framework
     ✨ TypeORM for connection to database

 ## Disclosure
 I'm open to receive any advice, but i ask to in friendly way and doesn't aggressive.

 ## Backend repository
-The repository of backend can be finded on this link: <a href="https://github.com/cosimoceleste/Vanadis" target="_blank">Click here</a>
+The repository of backend can be finded on this link: <a href="https://github.com/cosimoceleste/Vanadis">Click here</a>